HO3D/HO3D/README.md

-👋🏼 Hi, I’m Yi, a data analytics newbie from the US.
+👋🏼 Hi, I’m Yi, a data analytics beginner from the US.

 👩🏻‍💻 About Me
 --------------------------------------------------------------------------------------------